Autodesk/pgbelt/docs/quickstart.md

     $ belt setup testdatacenter1 database1
     $ belt setup-back-replication testdatacenter1 database1

+You can check the status of the migration, database hosts, replication delay, etc using the following command:

+    $ belt status testdatacenter1

 ## Step 2: Run ANALYZE on the target database before your application cutover

 This is typically run some time before your application cutover, so the target database performs better with the dataset